 Technological solutions always tend to be more fallible than we think too – tuners get lost, dropped, or soaked with beer, and can jump around when the battery runs low.
 Some clip-on models struggle with interference.
 And smartphone apps vary in their utility (BitTune, VitalTuner, and GuitarTuna are well-regarded, with the latter seeming like the best free option).

 Besides, the machines don’t know anything about the music you’re playing, or the imperfections of your guitar.
 Developing your ear is the only way to properly account for these variables.
-Still, it’s definitely worth having a decent tuner in your gig bag or on your pedalboard (the Snark ST-2 is popular – but we need more fluency ourselves too.
+It’s definitely worth having a decent tuner in your gig bag or on your pedalboard – the Snark ST-2 is popular – but we need more fluency ourselves too.
 Nowadays you could probably navigate Paris well enough with just a translation app on your phone, but if you’ll be going there a lot then why not improve your French too?

 ● Exercise: Tuning-focused ear training